rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 And whoever does not fall down and worship shall be cast into a burning fiery furnace. ^0311

-There are certain Jews whom you have appointed over the affairs of the province of Babylon : Shadrach, Meshach, and Abednego.
+There are certain Jews whom you have appointed over the affairs of the province of Babylon: Shadrach, Meshach, and Abednego.
 These men, O king, pay no attention to you; they do not serve your gods or worship the golden image that you have set up. ^0312

 Then Nebuchadnezzar in furious rage commanded that Shadrach, Meshach, and Abednego be brought.
 So they brought these men before the king. ^0313